Bedrock-OSS/regolith-docs/docs/using-regolith/running-filters.md

 (running-filters)=
 # Running Filters

-There are 3 ways of running Regolith:
+There are three ways to run Regolith:
 - `regolith run`
 - `regolith watch`
 - `regolith apply-filter`

 ## Run and Watch Commands

-Regolith `run` and `watch` are very similar to each other.
-They run a profile.
-The difference is that the `watch` command will watch for changes in the RP, BP and {ref}`data<data-folder>` folders and rerun the profile when they change.
-The `run` command will run the profile only once.

-The syntax for run and watch command is:
+The `run` and `watch` commands are quite similar.
+Both execute a profile, but there is a key difference: the `watch` command monitors changes in the RP, BP, and {ref}`data<data-folder>` folders, automatically rerunning the profile when changes are detected.
+In contrast, the `run` command executes the profile only once.The syntax for the `run` and `watch` commands is as follows:

 ```text
 regolith run [profile-name]